 Workplace harassment continues to be a problem at federal agencies, with the U.S. Equal Employment Opportunity Commission (EEOC) reporting that most of the claims filed in 2019 were related to harassment.

 Federal employees should familiarize themselves with applicable harassment laws.
-These laws not only protect employees’ rights, but they can also potentially eliminate future incidents of harassment.
-If you believe you were the victim of workplace harassment while working in a federal government position, it’s time to contact an experienced federal workplace harassment attorney who can help.
+These laws not only protect employees’ rights but can also potentially eliminate future incidents of harassment.

 What Is Considered Harassment in the Workplace?